carte018/Proconsul/Dockerized/README.md

 `git clone https://github.com/carte018/proconsul`

-To use the simplified Dockerized installation process, you'll then want to "cd" into the `docker` subdirectory, where you'll find a copy of this README file.
+To use the simplified Dockerized installation process, you'll then want to "cd" into the `Dockerized` subdirectory, where you'll find a copy of this README file.

 ## Step 3:  Preparing your AD to support Proconsul